Aseng Field, Equatorial Guinea

 The Aseng development consists of five subsea wells connected to a floating production, storage, and offloading vessel (FPSO).

-Oil from the field will be stored on the vessel unit while gas and water will be reinjected to maintain the pressure.
+Oil from the field is stored on the vessel unit while gas and water are reinjected to maintain the pressure.
 The field has three water injectors and two gas injectors.

-Drilling of all the development wells has been completed by 2011 and the subsea installations are being carried out.
+Drilling of all the development wells and subsea installations were completed by 2011 and the subsea installations are being carried out.
 The wells are designed horizontally to enhance recovery and oil productivity.

-The field will have infrastructure to support other future developments.
+The field infrastructure will act as a hub to support other future developments.
 A second field called Alen field is under development in Block O.

 Aseng FPSO

 Noble Energy has chartered the Aseng FPSO vessel for production from the field.
-It is being reconstructed at the Keppel Shipyard in Singapore.
+It was reconstructed at the Keppel Shipyard in Singapore.

-The upgrades to the vessel include fabrication and integration of internal turrets, installation and integration of the topsides, refurbishment of the accommodation areas and extension of the life of the vessel.
-The work is on schedule to be delivered in October 2011.
+The upgrades to the vessel included fabrication and integration of internal turrets, installation and integration of the topsides, refurbishment of the accommodation areas and extension of the life of the vessel.
+The work was completed in October 2011.

 Production at the Equatorial Guinea-owned gas field